rughh/on_ruby/readme.md

 ### Test-Data

-Dump Data from Heroku via [Taps Gem](https://devcenter.heroku.com/articles/taps):
+You don't need any to setup a new project!
+If you are a heroku project admin, you can dump Data from Heroku via [Taps Gem](https://devcenter.heroku.com/articles/taps):

     heroku db:pull